boyter/boyter.org/content/posts/how-i-built-my-own-index-for-searchcode.md

 ---
 title: How I built my own search index for searchcode.com
-date: 2050-05-10
+date: 2022-11-17
 ---

 **Abstract TL/DR**

-I present what I belive is a unique index implementation for indexing and searching source code.
-It copies ideas from Bing and Debian Code Search fusing parts of the Bing bitfunnel index with the positional index ideas used in Debian Code Search to create a very fast memory efficent trigram index over source code.
+I present what I belive is a unique index for indexing and searching source code.
+It copies ideas from Bing bitfunnel implementation to create a very fast memory efficent trigram index over source code.

- - The index for searchcode.com has been moved to a custom built index
+ - searchcode.com is now using a custom built index
- - The index is based on bloom filters split by document size
+ - The index works using bloom filters sharded by document size
+ - It borrows some of the ideas of bitfunnel from bing
+ - It uses trigrams instead of the abomination I was using before
+ - I had an absolute blast working on this

 So admission.
 I have felt like a fraud for a while.
 I get a lot of questions about indexing code due to searchcode.com and generally my answer has always been I use [sphinx search](http://sphinxsearch.com/).
 Recently that has changed, as I moved over to its forked version [manticore search](https://manticoresearch.com/).
 Manticore is an excellent successor to sphinx and I really do recommend it.
 I also like elasticsearch as well for enterprise search solutions since it does things out of the box that sphinx/manticore are still catching up on.

-However this still is me outsourcing the core functionality of searchcode to a third party, and I strongly believed you shouldn't outsource your core competency.
-Just its taken me about 10 years to do something about it in this case.
+However this still is me outsourcing the core functionality of searchcode to a third party, and I strongly believe you shouldn't outsource your core competency.
+Since search is the core competency of searchcode I should do this myself.

-Anyway what follows are my notes while thinking about this from start to implementation.
-A lot of random thoughts, ideas and such going on.
-It's not in chronological order, but grouped by what I was thinking about at the time.

 # The Problem with Source Code

-So I decided to build my own index/search for searchcode.
+So why even build your own index?
 Why would anyone consider doing this when there are so many projects that can do this for you.
 Off the top of my head we have code available for lucene, sphinx, solr, elasticsearch, manticore, xaipan, gigablast, bleve, bludge, mg4j, mnoGoSearch... you get the idea.
-There is a lot of them out there.
-Most of them however are focused on text and not source code.
+There are a lot of them out there.
+Most of them however are focused on text and not source code, and the difference between both is larger than you might expect.

 Also its worth noting that the really large scale engines such as Bing and Google have their own indexing engines which gives you the ability to wring more performance out of the system since you know where you can cut corners or save space, assuming you have the skill or patience.

+I guess the saying "the thing about reinventing the wheel is you can get a round one" applies here.

-So lets think, what are the problems with searching source code.
+What are the problems with searching source code.
 I have written about this before, but consider the following,

 A query term,